FYS 258 Law and Justice

 The line between practicing philosophy and teaching it has always been a blurry one, enough so that being a philosopher is often thought to involve being a teacher.
 In this course, students assume the role of philosophy instructor.
 The course covers works by a number of contemporary authors writing on course design and innovative teaching methodology, and students design a week-long introductory philosophy mini-course targeted at high school students.
 Prerequisite(s): three philosophy courses.

-What is philosophy?
+This seminar explores the nature of philosophy.
+What is distinctive about philosophy?
 Philosophy departments typically offer a reply to this question.
 Do these characterizations of the nature of philosophy capture the diversity of philosophical methods and questions?
-This seminar explores this question by considering common criticisms of philosophy, non-Western philosophy, and empirically informed approaches to the study of philosophy.
-The course is designed for philosophy majors and minors to study the diversity and unity of the philosophical enterprise.
-Prerequisite(s): Four courses in philosophy.
+This seminar explores this question by considering common criticisms of the value of philosophy, non-Western philosophy, ethnophilosophy, and empirically informed approaches to the study of philosophy.
+The seminar is designed for philosophy majors and minors to study the diversity and unity of the philosophical enterprise.